Azure/intro-to-intelligent-apps/labs/00-setup/README.md

 **NOTE**: The `.gitignore` file in this repo is configured to ignore the `.env` file, so the secrets such as the API key will not be uploaded to a public repo.

+You can update the rest of the properties later in the labs.
 ___

 ## Next Section